-Now that you're pregnant, you may be concerned about the risks of a miscarriage.
-Most miscarriages occur for reasons you have no control over.
+If you're pregnant, you may be concerned about the risks of a miscarriage or pregnancy loss.
+(It’s called “miscarriage” when the pregnancy ends before the 20th week).
+Most of the time, this happens for reasons you have no control over.
 In fact, it's often difficult to pinpoint the exact cause.
-Learning what causes miscarriage may help put your mind at ease and help you improve your chances for having a healthy, full-term pregnancy.
+Learning what causes it may help put your mind at ease and help you improve your chances for having a healthy, full-term pregnancy.

-Here's an overview of four of the most common causes of miscarriage.
+Here's an overview of some of the most common causes of pregnancy loss.

-More than half of miscarriages in the first 13 weeks of pregnancy occur because of a problem with the baby's chromosomes.
+When a miscarriage happens in the first 12 weeks, more than half the time it’s because of a problem with the baby's chromosomes.
 Chromosomes contain the genes that determine your baby's unique traits, such as hair and eye color.
 A baby can't grow normally with the wrong number of chromosomes or with damaged ones.

 Here are some other things to keep in mind about abnormal chromosomes: